Donald Colvin, Esq

 • Medical expenses

-• Lost wages or income
+• Lost wages and lost earning capacity

-• Property damage (vehicle repairs or replacement)
+• Property damage

-• Out-of-pocket expenses related to the accident
+• Out-of-pocket expenses related to the crash

 Examples of How California Prop 213 Works

-Example 1: Uninsured but Not at Fault
+Example 1: Uninsured Driver, Not at Fault

 Example 2: Passenger in an Uninsured Vehicle